OWASP/Top10/2017/en/0xA9-Known-Vulns.md

 * Only obtain your components from official sources and, when possible, prefer signed packages to reduce the chance of getting a modified, malicious component.
 * Most component projects do not create security patches for old versions.
 So you may need to upgrade to the next version (and rewrite the application to match, if needed).
 If this is not possible, deploy a [virtual patch](https://www.owasp.org/index.php/Virtual_Patching_Best_Practices#What_is_a_Virtual_Patch.3F) that analyzes HTTP traffic, data flow, or code execution and prevents vulnerabilities from being exploited.

 Additionally, you should ensure that there is an ongoing plan for monitoring the security of components for the lifetime of the application.
+Putting in place a virtual patch solution before it is needed will minimize your time to respond.

 ## Example Scenarios